top of page

 The First Step To Breaking The People Pleasing Pattern.

-But it’s just a false layer — a protective layer of personalization built from fear and triggered by your unique core beliefs.
+But it’s not the truth of who you are — it's a protective layer of personalization built from fear and triggered by your unique core beliefs.

-Get clear on those core beliefs so that you can begin the work of letting them go.
+Get clear on those core beliefs so that you can begin the work of releasing them.

 The Second Step To Breaking The People Pleasing Pattern.